In this article: An alcoholic beverages in Egypt. Is there alcohol available in Egypt? Can I drink alcohol in Egypt? Where to buy alcohol in Egypt?

-Like said, the alcohol sold in Egypt is mostly brewed and produced in Egypt.
-Some of the Egyptian brewed alcohol can make you very sick afterwards.
-This is why I usually don’t touch Egyptian spirits, beer and wine are more than enough for me.
+Like said, the alcohol sold in Egypt is often brewed and produced in Egypt.
+Some of the alcoholic beverages brewed in Egypt can make you very sick afterwards.
+This is why I usually don’t consume Egyptian spirits such as vodka or whisky, beer and wine are more than enough for me.

-I haven’t tried Egyptian Whisky myself, but I’ve tried Vodka and it wasn’t the best one I’ve had.
-A friend of mine loves Egyptian brewed Gin, so not all the alcohol is bad.
-Depends on the person.
+I haven’t tried Egyptian whisky myself, but I’ve tried vodka and it wasn’t the best one I’ve tastes.
+A friend of mine loves Egyptian gin, so not all the alcohol is bad.
+Depends on who you ask.

-Here is a list of the most common and popular alcoholic beverages brewed and sold in Egypt.
+Here is a list of the most common and the most popular alcoholic beverages brewed and sold in Egypt.

-Egyptians have been brewing beer since the days of Ancient Egypt.
-The oldest modern beer sold in Egypt is Stella.
+Egyptians have brew beer since the times of Ancient Egypt.
+The oldest beer sold in Egypt is Stella.
 Don’t confuse it with the Belgian beer Stella Artois.
-Egyptian Stella beer is the most popular beer in Egypt, in 2016 it was sold 47.5 million litres in Egypt.
+Egyptian Stella beer is the most popular beer in Egypt, in the year 2016, it was sold 47.5 million litres in Egypt.
 It has been on the market since 1897.
 The company that produces Stella, distributes Heineken and Desperados beers to the Egyptian markets.

 Stella is my favourite Egyptian beer (4.5% of alcohol), it’s light and the taste is good.
-It’s sold both in 0.5 litres cans and glass bottles.
-The price in the restaurants varies from around 20 Egyptian pounds to 60 Egyptian pounds.
+It is sold both in 0.5 litres cans and glass bottles.
+The price in the restaurants varies from between 20 Egyptian pounds to 60 Egyptian pounds.

 The other popular beer sold in Egypt is Sakara.
-Sakara Gold is 4.0% malt beer, served 500 ml bottles and cans.
+Sakara Gold is 4.0% malt beer, and it is served 500 ml bottles and cans.

-The more dangerous version of Sakara beer is Sakara El-King which alcohol content is 10% and 15%.
-You don’t have drink many of these to get drunk, so be careful!
+The more dangerous version of Sakara beer is Sakara El-King with alcohol content 10% and 15%.
+You don’t need to drink many of these to get drunk, so be careful!

-There is also other beer with a relatively high alcohol content available in Egypt.
-This beer is called MEISTER MAX and its’ alcohol content is 8%.
+There is also another beer with a relatively high alcohol content available in Egypt.
+This beer is called Meister Max and its alcohol content is 8%.
 It’s sold in a bottle (330ml) and cans (330ml & 500ml).

-From my experience, Omar Khayam is probably the most common wine in Egypt.
+According to my own experience, Omar Khayam is probably the most common wine in Egypt.
 You can find it, wherever alcohol is served.
-For me, it tastes like a wine, but I have a feeling that wine experts won’t appreciate the taste as high as I do.
+For me, it tastes like a wine, but I have a feeling that wine experts won’t rank the taste as high as I do.
 Omar Khayam is available in Red, White and Rose.
 It’s produced in Egypt and the price is affordable around 100-200 Egyptian pounds/bottle.

-Like said earlier, I don’t have the best relationship with Egyptian spirits.
-Actually, I haven’t even tried the Egyptian vodka since 2010.
-There must have been progressing since the Egyptian Vodka called BLUE40 has been winning awards because of its’ quality.
-BLUE40 vodka is produced in Egypt under the supervision of Heineken international.
+Like said earlier, I don’t have the best relationship with strong Egyptian alcohol.
+Actually, I haven’t even tried the Egyptian vodka after 2010.
+The quality must be better these days since the Egyptian Vodka called BLUE40 has been winning awards because of its quality.
+BLUE40 vodka is produced in Egypt under the supervision of Heineken international company.
 It makes this Vodka is worth trying.

 There is also a vodka called BLACK50 available.
-It’s also an award winner and produced under the supervision of Heineken company.
+It is also an award winner and produced under the supervision of Heineken company.

-If you want to have an authentic experience with Egyptian vodka try Volga vodka.
-This vodka is the reason for not tasting Egyptian vodka since 2010.
-Even the smell of this vodka akes you consider twice before trying it.
-BUT like said, I haven’t tried this for years, so who knows if the quality has improved.
+If you want to have an authentic experience with Egyptian vodka, try Volga vodka.
+This vodka is the reason why I haven’t tasted Egyptian vodka since 2010.
+Even the smell of this vodka makes you consider twice before trying it.
+But like said I haven’t tried this for years, so who knows if the quality has improved.
 Have you tried Volga Vodka lately?
 What was it like?

 Devlin whisky is the first single malt whiskey produced in Egypt.
 It’s a little pricey compared to other Egyptian Whiskies (i.e. AULD STAG WHISKY) but for sure the quality is better.
 At least it should.

-The gin sold in Egypt, it’s not exactly the same they sell outside of Egypt.
+The gin that is sold in Egypt, it’s not exactly the same that is sold outside of Egypt.
 But at least it’s cheaper!

 There are also rum, liquors, tequila and RTD’s available in Egypt.
 The only alcoholic beverage missing in Egypt is cider, but luckily there are RTDs to substitute cider.

-As a conclusion, alcohol is available in Egypt, but the quality of alcohol bought in Egypt depends on a lot.
+As a conclusion, alcohol is available and served in Egypt, but the quality of alcohol sold in Egypt is not the best (excluding beer).
 My advice is: Don’t buy the cheapest bottles (wines & spirits) unless you know what you are buying.
 If you pay a little extra, you’ll get better quality.

 Do you have any thoughts of alcohol in Egypt?
 What’s your favourite alcoholic beverage sold in Egypt?